Nasdaq hits record as New York City partially reopens from coronavirus lockdown

 |EXPEDIA GROUP, INC.

-Gun-related names surged as former Vice President Joe Biden secured the Democratic nomination over the weekend.
+Gun-related names surged as former Vice President Joe Biden secured enough delegates to clinch the Democratic nomination on Friday.
 Gun sales, which climbed to a record in May amid the COVID-19 lockdowns and riots, typically see a boost during election years amid concerns a new administration could bring increased regulatory measures.

 |Ticker